UoB-HPC/SimEng/docs/sphinx/developer/components/pipeline/units.rst

   The maximum number of fetched macro-ops is reached
     The current block is saved and processing resumes in the next cycle.

-  A branch is predicted as isTaken
+  A branch is predicted as taken
     A block of memory from the new address may be requested, and processing will resume once the data is available.

   The fetched memory block is exhausted